 \section{Introduction}

 Spintronics is considered a potential follow-up technology to purely charge-based electronics.
 In spintronic devices, both charge and spin of electrons are used as information carriers leading to faster switching at lower energy consumption compared to charge-based electronics.
-Half-metallic ferromagnets (HMFs) represent the optimal materials for spintronics \cite{DG83,CVB02,FFB07,II08,GFP11} as their conduction electrons are expected to be 100\% spin polarized.
-Heusler compounds with $L2_1$ type structure represent an especially favorable family of predicted HMF compounds and seem to offer all necessary ingredients for their implementation in spintronic devices such as high spin polarization \cite{DG83,FFB07,GFP11,BBV13}, high Curie temperatures \cite{WFK05b,WFK06}, and a low Gilbert damping constant \cite{TTO09}.
-However, the observation of the required key spintronic properties in Heusler compounds crucially depends on the type and degree of structural ordering \cite{WK08,GFP11}.
+Half-metallic ferromagnets (HMFs) are the optimal materials to be implemented in spintronic devices \cite{GME83,CVB02,FFB07,IIT08,GFP11} as their conduction electrons are expected to be 100\% spin polarized.
+Heusler compounds with $L2_1$ type structure represent an especially favorable family of predicted HMF compounds and seem to offer all necessary ingredients for their implementation in spintronic devices such as high spin polarization,\cite{GME83,FFB07,GFP11,BBV13} high Curie temperatures,\cite{WFK05b,WFK06} and a low Gilbert damping constant.\cite{TTO09} However, the observation of the required key spintronic properties in Heusler compounds crucially depends on the type and degree of structural ordering.\cite{IIT08,IWJ08,GFP11}